Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên29/05/2024

-Minimize projects that must convert forest land
+Minimize projects that have to convert forest land

-This draft law continues to propose allowing the Hanoi People's Council to decide on urban railway projects, urban railway projects under the TOD model, including cases of land use requiring the conversion of production forest land use purposes from 1,000 hectares or more, rice land from 500 hectares or more, and resettlement of 50,000 people or more.
+This draft law continues to propose allowing the Hanoi People's Council to decide on urban railway projects, urban railway projects under the TOD model, including cases of land use requiring the conversion of production forest land use purposes from 1,000 hectares or more, rice land from 500 hectares or more, resettlement of 50,000 people or more.
 In addition, the draft law also proposes to empower the Hanoi People's Council to decide on public investment projects, investment projects under the public-private partnership (PPP) method with no limit on total investment capital.
 Hanoi City is also allowed to decide on investment projects requiring the conversion of production forest land use purposes up to 1,000 hectares, rice land up to 500 hectares to other purposes in accordance with the planning and land use plans decided by competent authorities.

 Hà Nội được đặc thù đến mức nào?- Ảnh 1.